 2) Look at Your Labels.

 Are you the mom who always captions your daughter’s photo with “My Beauty?”
 Is it really important to you that you affirm your daughter’s physical appearance, often?
 In some ways, we all need to know our moms find us beautiful Yes!
 But, can I encourage you, fellow Mom, that no amount of compliment showering from you (or anyone else) will change an already distorted body image.
-Yes, you and her daddy need tell her she’s lovely and accepted, just as she is.
+Yes, you and her daddy need to tell her she’s lovely and accepted, just as she is.
 But, there is a certain hollow nature to our compliments that sometimes leaves them powerless.
 We don shallow labels on our children, then when someone contradicts them, they’re left deflated and confused.

 3) Look at Your Media.

 Growing up, every night at 7:30pm we watched Entertainment Tonight.
 Each weekday evening I saw images of glamorous celebrities and heard about their dating relationships, their diets, and their happiness.
 Being beautiful like them seemed like a noble pursuit.
-I believe that if my mom had thought, even for one second, that those images had an affect on me, she would have never watched that show.
+I believe that if my mom had thought, even for one second, that those images had an effect on me, she would have never watched that show.
 Now, I know people who watch the Bachelor with their young daughters.
 They buy their girls fashion magazines or read through People.
 Mom, please realize the harm this does.
 If you prioritize beauty and image, she will too.
 If these are the women that you idolize because of how they look, guess who will idolize them right along with you?

 As your daughter goes through phases of questioning her body and her value, replace these vain and shallow pursuits with more noble ones.
 Let her know that her greatest goal in life should be something far more awesome than looking good enough in a bikini to get the final rose.
 Don’t allow the media you let into your house preach your daughter a contradictory message.
 Psalms 119:37 says, “Turn my eyes from worthless things, give me life in your ways.”
 Our media sucks the life out of us and our offspring.
 Watch it carefully.
+It has a lot of power to negatively impact us: be mindful as you help your daughter with body image.

 4) Look at Your Metrics.